jeffrifwald/es6-fiddle-web/README.md

 Getting Started
 ------------
-*This guide assumes you already have MongoDB and NodeJS installed.*
+*This guide assumes you already have MongoDB and NodeJS installed.
+Click [here](/docs/VISION.md) for instructions on how to install MongoDB and NodeJS*

 Clone the repository
 ```bash